fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 ```

-We’re nearly done.
+We' re nearly done.
 The only thing left to do is to define a list of model configurations to
 try for a dataset.
 We can define this generically.
 The only parameter we may want to specify
 is the periodicity of the seasonal component in the series, if one exists.
 By default, we will
 assume no seasonal component.
 Thesarimaconfigs() function below will create a list of
 model configurations to evaluate.

 The configurations assume each of the AR, MA, and I components for trend and seasonality
 are low order, e.g. off (0) or in[1,2].
 You may want to extend these ranges if you believe the
 order may be higher.
 An optional list of seasonal periods can be specified, and you could even